-The annual costs involved in operating the three existing studies is about \$500,000.
-A team of eighteen research scientists and 53 support staff is employed full-time on the biological aspects of these marine environmental studies.
+The annual costs involved in operating the three existing studies are about \$890,000.
+A team of 22 research scientists and 47 support staff is employed full-time on the biological aspects of these marine environmental studies.

 Freshwater Fisheries Section